cessda/cessda.cvs.deploy/README.md

 ## Deploying

 All deployments to the CESSDA infrastructure are done via Jenkins.
 This is to ensure continuous deployments with known centralised configuration.
-Deployment to the non-production environments (development, staging) is automated - checking code in to the Master branch causes the application to be built and deployed via a Jenkins pipeline (provided the various quality checks are successful).
+Deployment to the non-production environments (development, staging) is automated - checking code in to the main branch causes the application to be built and deployed via a Jenkins pipeline (provided the various quality checks are successful).
 Deployment to production is a manual process, started by an administrator running a Jenkins job.

 ## Technical Details